It’s worse taking meaningless action than to take no action at all.

 Yes, I am arguing against subsidies and in favor of a tax on the end bad created.
 Market will then achieve best solution. — Elon Musk, tweet

-Carbon has negative externalities.
+Pollution has negative externalities.
 In a fair society, you pay for the damage you cause.
 Period.

 Economists — both liberal and conservative — love carbon taxes.
 The levies, they say, would create market incentives for people to reduce their consumption of fossil fuels and, more important, encourage the development of new “clean” technology.